mg-software-sia/react-task/README.md

 ## Requirements
 1. Use ReactJS.
 2. Use HTML/CSS.
-3. Make a private fork from this repository.
-Give mg-code user access to it and send repository url to e-mail.
+3. Create a private repository and give **mg-code** user access to it.
+Then send repository information to e-mail.